Sainathreddy2002/DBMS__Project/readme.txt

 -AIRPORT NAME

 PAYMENT DETAILS:
-TRANSACTION ID -EMAIL -CARD NUMBER -CARDOWNER NAME -BANKNAME -UPI ID -START CITY -DESTINATION -STARTTIME -REACHTIME -PRICE -PNR -BOOKIN STATUS -PASSENGER NAME
+-TRANSACTION ID
+-EMAIL
+-CARD NUMBER
+-CARDOWNER NAME
+-BANKNAME
+-UPI ID
+-START CITY
+-DESTINATION
+-STARTTIME
+-REACHTIME
+-PRICE
+-PNR
+-BOOKING STATUS
+-PASSENGER NAME

 Points to Note while executing:-

 1)While selecting the starting and destination city you need to press the down arrow beside the select city button and same for selection of date and number of seats button